What is PRP Injection for Knee Pain, and how does it work?

 • Pain, warmth, or swelling of the injection site: 24 to 72 hrs.

-• The short burst of pain or temporary stiffness.
+• Short burst of pain or temporary stiffness.

 • Minor bruise in place of blood draw or injection.